After receiving my BS degree in dietetics from UF, will I be a Registered Dietitian?

 - Begin reviewing the Academy website and the Applicant Guide to Supervised Practice Experience

-- Attend the junior orientation for Dietetic Internship Planning in Spring semester
+- Attend the junior orientation for Dietetic Internship Planning, called Dishing Up Dietetics, in Spring semester

 - Get to know your faculty advisor and other faculty members.
 It is important for faculty to get to know you if you intend to ask them to write a letter of recommendation for you.
 (Remember, you need three letters of recommendation for your application.)